 David Gargiulo __ Tell me about your journey; how did you get into acting?

-Lydia West __ I trained as a dancer from a very young age.
+Lydia West __ I trained as a dancer from a young age.
 In my dance school, we studied music and drama.
-And then, I went to a performing arts secondary school.
+Then, I went to a secondary school for performing arts.
 So I was always an active child and teenager in the arts, but I never really focused on acting and always wanted to be a dancer.
 Later, when I went to university to study business, I started looking for a creative outlet.
-I was very unhappy with my job and was looking to get creative again.
-So I joined a theater company in my early twenties.
-From there, acting became almost therapy: being able to express myself, get into character and be someone else.
+I was very unhappy with my job and wanted to get creative again.
+So, I joined a theater company in my early twenties.
+From there, acting became almost therapy: being able to express myself, get into character, and be someone else.
 Then it spiraled from there: I got representation, went to Identity School of Acting - an adult drama school in London - I booked my first job, and it just kept going.

 DG __ It certainly did!
-You starred in some of my favorite shows, such as Years and Years and It’s a Sin.
-We’ll talk about them soon, but outstanding career so far!
+You starred in some of my favorite shows, such as Years and Years and It's a Sin.
+We'll talk about them soon, but it's an outstanding career so far!

 LW __ Aww, thank you [laughs]